istio/istio/samples/helloworld/gateway-api/README.md

 # Configure helloworld using the Kubernetes Gateway API

-Istio intends to [replace its traffic management API](https://istio.io/latest/blog/2022/gateway-api-beta/) with the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/) as the default API for traffic management in the future.
+Istio intends to make the Kubernetes [Gateway API](https://gateway-api.sigs.k8s.io/) the default API for traffic management [in the future](https://istio.io/latest/blog/2022/gateway-api-beta/).
 You can use the following instructions to configure the ingress gateway and routing for the helloworld sample.

 ## Before you begin